13 Important Ecommerce Trends of 2025

 One of the ways to implement some personalization in a way that customers tend to like is through curated, personalized subscriptions and rewards in loyalty programs.
 When used effectively, these are great customer retention strategies.
 Not only can they help increase customer loyalty, but they also tend to increase transactions and customer lifetime value (CLV).

-4. Dropshipping Continues to Gain Popularity
+7. Dropshipping Continues to Be Popular

 In the past several years, dropshipping has become more popular.
-This ecommerce trend continues in 2022.
+This ecommerce trend continues in 2025.
 The rising popularity of dropshipping opens up more shipping opportunities for your ecommerce brand and also makes it easier for competitors to get up and running.
 This takes out the need for brand-owned warehouses, inventory, and more.

 A move to dropshipping can give your business more freedom with products, but also lowers the bar for entry as ecom businesses don’t need as much capital to start.
 But, dropshipping isn’t just for startups.
-Big-name brands also have started making the jump to dropshipping because it lowers overhead costs, reduces risk, and removes the need for physical inventory storage.
+Big-name brands have also started making the jump to dropshipping because it lowers overhead costs, reduces risk, and removes the need for physical inventory storage.

 However, that doesn’t mean it’s perfect.
 Dropshipping has its own unique challenges and potential obstacles.
 Because you are purchasing and shipping through a supplier, you usually don’t have any control over the shipping, which can result in longer shipping times than you would like.

+Disruptions in the shipping industry can cause issues, and when you are using a shipping partner, responses to it are usually out of your control.
 Also, the seller’s reputation can affect your brand’s reputation.
 Unethical or unprofessional sellers can cause a serious online reputation management problem for your brand.

-5. Checkouts and Payment Processing Need to be Smart
+8. Checkouts and Payment Processing Need to be Smart

 Checkout and payment processing is the last step between a customer and your product.
 It’s also where most cart abandonment happens.
 Lengthy checkouts, anything that causes friction or distrust, surprise shipping costs, and more are all ecommerce mistakes to avoid and can all contribute to a customer abandoning their cart and not completing the payment process.
 This also means optimizing the checkout and payment experience for mobile devices.

-Although there have been a lot of strides in the war against cart abandonment, the battle continues into 2022.
-Smoother, smarter checkout processes and easier, more secure payment options will continue to be an important ecommerce trend in 2022 and will only become more sophisticated as brands try to keep up with customers.
+Although there have been a lot of strides in the war against cart abandonment, the battle continues into 2025.
+Smoother, smarter checkout processes and easier, more secure payment options will continue to be an important ecommerce trend in 2025 and will only become more sophisticated as brands try to keep up with customers.

-Cryptocurrency
+Consider Cryptocurrency

 Payment processing has already expanded to allow payment through PayPal and other money transfer services.
 One of the ecommerce trends is to continue expanding payment options to include the option to pay with cryptocurrency.

-This can have a lot of implications for your business; but, if your audience is into crypto, it may make sense to add the most popular cryptocurrencies as payment options to help capture purchases from that audience.
+This can have a lot of implications for your business, but if your audience is into crypto, it may make sense to add the most popular cryptocurrencies as payment options to help capture purchases from that audience.

-6. Additional Marketplaces Continue to Become Available
+9. Additional Marketplaces Continue to Become Available

-In order to compete and be where the customers are shopping, many ecommerce businesses continue to make the jump and sell and advertise on Amazon and other marketplaces as well as their own websites and other channels.
+Your customers don’t just shop on your website.
+They are also shopping on Facebook, Pinterest, Instagram, YouTube, other social media platforms, and other merchant platforms, like Amazon, eBay, Google Shopping, and more.
+In order to compete and be where the customers are shopping, many ecommerce businesses continue to make the jump and sell and advertise on Amazon and other marketplaces, as well as their own websites and other channels.

 It can be difficult to manage multiple channels, but thankfully, technology is keeping up.
 Many ecommerce platforms have developed tools to sync your inventory across popular channels and allow orders to be processed from one location.
 After all, if your customer is shopping for your product on multiple channels, your product should be there when they’re ready to buy.

-7. Going for a Taste of Brick-and-Mortar
+10. Going for a Taste of Brick-and-Mortar

-Ecommerce brands that started online and have grown their digital presence are starting to expand into physical locations and even brick-and-mortar as part of their overall marketing strategy.
+Ecommerce brands that started online and have grown their digital presence are starting to expand into physical locations and even brick-and-mortar stores as part of their overall marketing strategy.
 Ecommerce brands can start gaining a physical presence by attending events, shows, festivals, and more.

-Pop-up shops have been a popular way for ecommerce brands to test brick-and-mortar or to participate in events in a way that would drive sales and they continue to gain popularity.
-Some ecommerce brands even go as far to make the full jump to brick-and-mortar and set up permanent storefronts to add a physical presence to their established digital one.
+Pop-up shops have been a popular way for ecommerce brands to test brick-and-mortar or to participate in events in a way that would drive sales, and they continue to gain popularity.
+Some ecommerce brands even go as far as to make the full jump to brick-and-mortar and set up permanent storefronts to add a physical presence to their established digital one.

-8. Taking Advantage of Voice Search and Smart Assistants
+11. Taking Advantage of Voice Search and Smart Assistants

 This means optimizing your website, content, and product information for text searches and for related voice queries as well as voice-based shopping experiences.
 If someone uses voice search and asks their smart home assistant or phone which brand has the best product in your industry, don’t you want that robotic voice to answer with your brand name?